 It's never too late or too early to start looking for an internship.
 Many CSE students use the CSE Ugradjobs blog and the College of Engineering's Engineering Internship Program to find full-time, paid positions that last three to nine months.
-You can also find a variety of jobs and internships through the Career Center's Husky Jobs database.
+You can also find a variety of jobs and internships through the Career Center's Handshake database.
 Also, remember to attend the Allen School's Industry Affiliates Career Fairs in autumn and winter to meet recruiters from established and startup companies.

 For detailed resources and information on how to obtain an internship, please see our career pages.